s1sun/Coding_Challenge/README.md

 **Solution for Requirement (a)**

 The pyplate software package is a Python tool designed to facilitate the design and implementation of high-throughput chemistry and biology experiments.
 To display the results correctly.
-The following packages must be installed.
+The following packages must be installed in your environment.
    - python 3.10 or later
    - pyplate-hte 1.16.0 or later
    - Jupyter Notebook